Saturday, 25 July 2020

 I don’t feel threatened by genuine trans people and I know that most trans people just want to get on with their lives, the same as most other people.
 Nor do I think all the extremists hurling misogynistic abuse at women on social media are genuine trans people; some might be but I strongly suspect a lot are trolls or MRA/INCELs taking the proverbial.
 (More on that in a later post)

 I don’t argue that all women are equally oppressed, any more than I would argue all men are equally oppressive.
-I don’t think that all men are a threat to women but I know that a lot of women have good reason to feel that men are potentially a threat and it is a fact that we live in what is still a phallocratic world, made so by the continued existence of a host of social structures and arrangements that cement male authority over females.
+I don’t think that all men are a threat to women but I know that a lot of women have good reason to feel that men are potentially a threat and it is a fact that we live in what is still a phallocratic world, made so by the continued existence of a host of social structures and arrangements which cement male authority over females.

 It’s great if some women don’t feel their sex is being erased or feelings invalidated or safety threatened by the conflation of gender and sex and the privileging of gender identity over biology, which is at the heart of transgenderism as a political movement, but a lot of women do.
-And a lot of them are being told if they feel like that, they are bigots, or stupid or brainwashed – and, bizarrely, they’re mostly being told that by people who claim to be on the Left.
+And a lot of them are being told if they feel like that, they are bigots, or stupid or brainwashed – and bizarrely, they’re mostly being told that by people who claim to be on the Left.

 We need to be able to examine why this has become such an acrimonious and divisive issue, when it’s obvious that women have co-existed with transgender people quite happily in the past.